wso2/docs-is/en/docs/develop/supporting-mobile-verification-for-an-updated-mobile-number.md

-#Support Mobile Number Verification for an Updated Mobile Number
+# Enable Mobile Number Verification for an Updated Mobile Number

 This feature enables mobile number verification when the user updates the user profile with a new mobile number, so that the new mobile number can be taken into consideration for all further activities performed by the user.

-When a user updates his mobile number in the user profile, an SMS OTP is sent to the new mobile number.
+When a user updates their mobile number in the user profile, an SMS OTP is sent to the new mobile number.
 Until the new mobile number is successfully verified, the existing mobile number of the user will not be overridden.

-!!! warning
+!!! note
-    -   This feature can be invoked via a PUT/PATCH request to SCIM 2.0 /Users endpoint or /Me endpoint.
+    -   This feature can be invoked via a PUT/PATCH request to the SCIM 2.0 /Users endpoint or /Me endpoint.
     -   The verification on update capability is **only** supported for the http://wso2.org/claims/mobile claim.
     -   An SMS OTP verification is not triggered if the mobile number to be updated is the same as the previously verified mobile number of the user.
     -   This feature only manages the verification flow internally.
 External verification capability is not offered.

-##Step 01 - Configuring mobile claim verification on update
+## Step 01 - Configuring mobile claim verification on update

-1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to subscribe `userMobileVerification` handler to `PRE_SET_USER_CLAIMS` and `POST_SET_USER_CLAIMS` events.
+1. Add the following properties to the `deployment.toml` file in the `IS_HOME/repository/conf` folder to subscribe the `userMobileVerification` handler to `PRE_SET_USER_CLAIMS` and `POST_SET_USER_CLAIMS` events.

     ```toml
     [[event_handler]]